-The ROOK2 has passed EN-B certification testing using a GH - ABS type harness.
-This certification allows the ROOK2 to be flown with most of the harnesses on the market, but keep in mind that the change of a harness greatly influences the feeling of the glider, depending on the effectiveness of the harness weight shift.
+The Rook3 has passed EN-B certification testing using a GH - ABS type harness.
+This certification allows the Rook3 to be flown with most of the harnesses on the market, but keep in mind that the change of a harness greatly influences the feeling of the glider, depending on the effectiveness of the harness weight shift.
 Check with the harness manufacturer or with your instructor whether your harness is of the proper type.

 The length of the harness chest strap affects the distance between the main carabiners and the wing's handling as well as your stability in the harness.
-Tightening the chest strap increases your stability, but greatly increases the risk of twisting after a collapse.
+Tightening the chest strap increases your stability, but dramatically increases the risk of twisting after a collapse.
 A tight setting also increases the tendency to maintain a deep spiral.
-As a rule of thumb, a more opened chest strap gives you more feedback from the glider, which is good for your climbing efficiency and increases safety in a flying incident.
-But we strongly recommend adjusting the length of the harness chest strap according to the lengths used during certification.
-This setting varies according to the harness size from 42cm to 50cm.
-Check the settings used during testing under the certification specimen section.
+As a rule of thumb, a more open chest strap gives you more feedback from the glider, which is suitable for your climbing efficiency and increases safety in a flying incident.
+But we strongly recommend adjusting the length of the harness chest strap according to the measures used during certification.